 Answering these questions will allow you to determine the principal’s competency, which reflects the school.

 4. Talk To Other Parents And Students

 Teachers and other staff members may put their best foot forward when you inquire, given that they’re still employees working for the institution at the end of the day.
-To receive an unbiased opinion, you can ask parents whose child attends the school you’re eyeing.
+You can ask parents whose child attends the school you’re eyeing to receive an unbiased opinion.
 You can also ask students if you know any of those you’ve encountered during your visit.

-For parents, you can ask whether their children don’t have any complaints.
-When asking students, inquire if the teachers or any staff members are responsive to their needs.
+You can ask whether their children don’t have any complaints from parents.
+When asking students, inquire if the teachers or staff members are responsive to their needs.

 5. The School Must Meet Your Child’s Needs